rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 All of React's built-in hooks are great for local state management.
 When it comes to state management of remote data, I would recommend to use [Apollo Client](/graphql-apollo-client-tutorial), if the remote data comes with a GraphQL endpoint.
 Alternatives for Apollo Client are [urql](https://github.com/FormidableLabs/urql) and [Relay](https://relay.dev/).

 If the remote data doesn't come from a GraphQL endpoint, try to manage it with React's Hooks.
 If it doesn't work out, a solution like [Redux](/react-redux-tutorial) or [MobX](https://mobx.js.org)/[Mobx State tree](https://mobx-state-tree.js.org) may help.
+Otherwise check out whether [React Query](https://github.com/tannerlinsley/react-query) is something for you.

 If you want to go into more detail, head over to my [comprehensive state management in React tutorial](/react-state).